dhis2/dhis2-android-docs/content/implementation-guide/installing-the-app.md

 > **Note**
 >
-> When installing the training APK, you might need to allow 3rd party installs
+> When installing the training APK, you might need to allow 3rd party installs.
+>
 > Before 2.7 the production version came in two versions: one included SMS capabilities and the other did not.

 Please read the section on App distribution for understanding the implications of using the different distribution channels.